Online proctored exams

 Please take your exam in a setting without a corporate firewall.

-If you are ready to take an online proctored exam, start by scheduling for your exam today.Sign in
+If you are ready to take an online proctored exam, start by scheduling your exam.Sign in